Sales Tax guide

 Best uses

-• Convert a subtotal and tax rate into a final total.
+• Convert a before-tax subtotal and percent rate into a final total.

 What this calculator is for

 The Sales Tax Calculator is for quick receipt and checkout math.
-You enter the subtotal and tax rate, and it shows the tax amount and total.
+It does not look up rates.
+You bring the current local rate, then the calculator shows the tax amount and final total.

-Good fit examples: Estimate sales tax before checkout.
-Convert a subtotal and tax rate into a final total.
+Good fit examples: Estimate sales tax before checkout when you already know the local rate.
+Convert a before-tax subtotal and percent rate into a final total.

 What to enter

-• Use the rate from your local checkout, receipt, or tax table.
+• Use a current combined state and local rate from checkout, a state tax page, or a trusted tax table.

 Example walkthrough